This article is targeted at first time buyers who are looking to get their feet on the property ladder and explains how to obtain a mortgage.

 8. Choose a solicitor or licensed conveyancer

-After you've found a property you want to buy and the seller has provisionally accepted your offer, you should contact a solicitor or licensed conveyancer as a matter of priority to begin the legal process of buying your house.
+After you’ve found a property you want to buy and the seller has provisionally accepted your offer, you should contact a solicitor or licensed conveyancer as a matter of priority to begin the legal process of buying your house.
 Some lenders have preferred solicitors, or you may be able to get a personal recommendation.
-You can also search online or in the phone book.
-To save time, you can locate a quality-assured solicitor in your area for free using an online matching service like Contact Law .
+You can also search in our Solicitor Directory.

 9. Complete a full mortgage application and pay for mortgage valuation report